CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_vitamins_minerals_iron_html.md

 Did You Know?**Your child needs to be screened for anemia.**

-At around 12 months, your child’s doctor or nurse will likely test to see if your baby has anemia.
+At around 12 months, your childaÌ‚â‚¬TMs doctor or nurse will likely test to see if your baby has anemia.
 Anemia can occur among children who do not get enough iron.
-Talk to your child’s doctor or nurse about anemia and iron at your baby’s next check\-up.
+Talk to your childaÌ‚â‚¬TMs doctor or nurse about anemia and iron at your babyaÌ‚â‚¬TMs next check\-up.

 **Non\-heme** iron can be found in plants and iron\-[fortified](/nutrition/infantandtoddlernutrition/definitions.html#fortified)  products.
 This type of iron is less easily absorbed by the body and will require careful planning to get enough iron for your baby.
 Sources of non\-heme iron include:

 * Iron\-fortified infant cereals